cal-overflow/site/src/content/portfolio/009-build-a-blog.md

 I outlined the two requirements before starting development.

 #### Requirement 1 - Static Rendering
-Nuxt lets you to bundle your web application into static HTML/CSS/JavaScript files.
+Nuxt lets you bundle your web application into static HTML/CSS/JavaScript files.
 You can rely on static hosting instead of traditional (costlier) server-side rendering. <!-- The primary reason this is important is that it eliminates the need for a server to host your website  -->

 #### Requirement 2 - Markdown blog posts 📝
 Over the last few years, I've fallen in love with [Markdown](https://daringfireball.net/projects/markdown).
 I wanted a simple, straightforward way of writing blog posts within the website.